 Important Safety Information

 IDELVION®, Coagulation Factor IX (Recombinant), Albumin Fusion Protein (rFIX-FP), is used to control and prevent bleeding episodes in people with hemophilia B. Your doctor might also give you IDELVION before surgical procedures.
-Used regularly as prophylaxis, IDELVION can reduce number of bleeding episodes.
+Used regularly as prophylaxis, IDELVION can reduce the number of bleeding episodes.

 IDELVION is administered by intravenous injection into the bloodstream, and can be self-administered or administered by a caregiver.
 Do not inject IDELVION without training and approval from your healthcare provider or hemophilia treatment center.